Harrisonburg, Virginia: Newtown

-When the slaves of the Shenandoah Valley were freed in 1865, they set up near modern-day Harrisonburg a town called Newtown.
-This settlement was eventually annexed by the independent city of Harrisonburg some years later, probably around 1892.
-Today, the old city of Newtown is in the Northeast section of Harrisonburg and which is referred to as Downtown Harrisonburg.
-It remains the home of the majority of Harrisonburg's predominantly black churches, such as the First Baptist and Bethel AME.
-The modern Boys and Girls Club of Harrisonburg is located in the old Lucy Simms schoolhouse used for the black students in the days of segregation.
+When enslaved peoples in the Shenandoah Valley were freed in 1865, they established a town called Newtown near modern-day Harrisonburg.
+This town was eventually annexed by the independent city of Harrisonburg some years later, probably around 1892.
+Today, the old city of Newtown is in the Northeast section of Harrisonburg in the area referred to as Downtown Harrisonburg.
+It remains the home of the majority of Harrisonburg's predominantly Black churches, such as First Baptist and Bethel AME.
+The modern Boys and Girls Club of Harrisonburg is located in the old Lucy Simms schoolhouse that was used for Black students in the days of segregation.